-preventive restructuring in principle deals with all monetary liabilities (except those of "unaffected creditors", e.g., a small creditor with a claim in the amount up to EUR 5,000, persons with an employment claim against the debtor, non-monetary creditor, etc.), while non-public preventive restructuring deals only with the claims of licensed creditors (e.g., banks, leasing companies).
+There are two different types of preventive restructuring - public and non-public.
+Public preventive restructuring in principle deals with all monetary liabilities (except those of "unaffected creditors", e.g., a small creditor with a claim in the amount up to EUR 5,000, persons with an employment claim against the debtor, non-monetary creditor, etc.), while nonpublic preventive restructuring deals only with the claims of licensed creditors (e.g., banks, leasing companies).